The Buderim Web Project

 Like we said on the home page, this site is owned and operated by a Buderim family, who has been very much involved in the community since moving here.

-Although we just missed out on being the first site to feature Buderim, we have never made spurious claims to be all time whatever, the website does the talking.
-Right from the start we recognised that Buderim is more than a tourist village and we wanted to create a site, which better represented the spirit of community.
-Hence www.buderim.com and .com.au site was born and remains to this day a high quality site which is 100% pure Buderim.
+Right from the humble beginnings we recognised that Buderim is more than a tourist village and we wanted to create a site, which better represented the spirit of community.
+Hence www.buderim.com and .com.au site was born over 20 years ago (when people thought a Buderim website was not needed) and remains to this day committed to being 100% pure Buderim.

 Initially, much time and money was invested into a unique mapping system, which enabled visitors to click on a link and view the location on an interactive map (sound familiar?), but that all-powerful search engine came out with their awesome Google Maps system a year or so later and that blew us out of the water.
 So we picked up our code, dusted it off and developed a derivative using the Google API, making our site even better.

 Since that time, we have demonstrated unmatched commitment to being on the leading edge for Buderim, by keeping up with technology.
 The site is mobile device responsive so you can read it on your iphone easily, we maintain a social connection through an active FaceBook Page and keep adding more information as Buderim grows.

 We love our Mountain and our commitment to Buderim’s community is tireless and resolute.

 Who is that funky-looking Kookaburra?

 That is Buddee our mascot!

 Buddee was named by a local resident, who entered our competition to find a moniker for our feathered friend.
 We chose the kookaburra as our ambassador, because it represents the natural Buderim and can laugh at our urban folly like a true Aussie.

 Now sadly, the massive increase in new residents since 2000 and their demand for blockout fences, less trees and domestic animals has ended that era.
 But, if you take the time to nurture your trees and garden, Buderim’s natural creatures will visit 🙂